Blackswan: 2020–2021: Re-debut as Blackswan, Goodbye Rania and Close to Me

-On January 25, 2020, Namfon was announced to have left Rania.
+Around January 2020, Namfon stopped appearing during Rania performances, with no official statement of her whereabouts.
+In an interview with YouTuber Evangaline Pang in 2021, Namfon revealed that she privately left the group as a result of visa issues left unresolved by the label, who ceased contact with her after she chose to remain in Thailand.

 On June 26, 2020, Hyeme announced through DR Music's social media pages that the Rania members at that time (except Seunghyun) would rebrand as B.S (later Blackswan).

 On July 7, 2020, the group was appointed as ambassadors of Pyeongchang-gun, alongside K-TIGERS ZERO, to promote the county.
-In the same time, two newest member were revealed: Judy and Fatou.
+In the same time, two new members were revealed: Judy and Fatou.

 During a Channel A news broadcast, Blackswan participated in a news story on how the COVID-19 pandemic was affecting the K-pop industry, and revealed that their debut had been postponed indefinitely.
 On October 9, 2020, Blackswan's social media pages announced that they'd be making their debut with the full album Goodbye Rania on October 16, 2020.
 The lead single was titled "Tonight".

 On November 9, 2020, Hyeme was involved in a scandal in which it was revealed that she'd allegedly scammed a friend out of 50 million KRW (approximately US$44,800).
 On November 10, DR Music announced Hyeme would leave Blackswan due to the expiration of her five-year contract.
 They also announced that, due to the aforementioned controversy, Blackswan would be going on a brief hiatus.

 On March 6, 2021, Blackswan was revealed to have started a Korean Travel Series in collaboration with the Korean Cultural Center of Belgium.

 On October 14, 2021, Blackswan released their first single album Close to Me.